knpuniversity/oo/knpu/episode4/iterator-aggregate.md

 on here?

-Look back at `index.php`: eventually we try to *loop* over the `$ships` variable But this is a `ShipCollection` object!
+Look back at `index.php`: eventually we try to *loop* over the `$ships` variable but this is a `ShipCollection` object!
 It turns out that after implementing `ArrayAccess`, we can use the array syntax with an object, but we still *cannot* loop over it like an array.